A statistical framework for comparative isoform profiling across cell populations.

 To get started, please visit Hypatia's vignette.

-Hypatia (hi-pay-shuh) is a computational toolkit for the investigation of population-specific isoforms from long-read single-cell RNA-sequencing data, featuring three modes of differential analyses:
+Hypatia (hy-pay-shuh) is a computational toolkit for the investigation of population-specific isoforms from long-read single-cell RNA-sequencing data, featuring three modes of differential analyses:

 - Isoform usage: Identifies differential isoform usage shifts (DIUs).

-- Isoform expression: Detects differentially expressed isoforms (DEIs).
+- Isoform expression: Detects differentially expressed isoforms (DEIs) across groups of cells.

 Hypatia is an R library available through Github.